 According to Geo Botha, director and wealth manager at Bovest Wealth Management, there are various definitions and measures as to what exactly qualifies a person to be termed a millionaire.

-“Most commonly it’s stated that once your nett worth – which is your assets minus your liabilities – are in excess of 1 million in your specific currency, you are a millionaire,” says Botha.
+“Most commonly it’s stated that once your nett worth – which is your assets minus your liabilities – is in excess of 1 million in your specific currency, you are a millionaire,” says Botha.

 However, he explains that due to inflation, a currency gradually loses some of its value and having a nett worth of R1 million is not that hard to reach.